Minnesota Utility Assistance – Help with Heating, Gas, Fuel

 In Conclusion

 Applying for weatherization Assistance is a breeze.
 Please find a local CAP or Community Action Partnership agency in your area.
 Need help finding a local Minnesota CAP agency?
-Go to their website to know whether or not you are eligible for the utility program, and complete a joint application for Weatherization and Energy Assistance Program.
+Go to their website to know whether or not you are eligible for the utility program, and complete a joint application for the Weatherization and Energy Assistance Program.
 Next, mail the same to your local CAP agency to complete the process.

 Recent Posts